DONATE Pay Your Bill

 “Doomscrolling” is as Bad for your Mental Health as it Sounds

 You may not be familiar with the term “doomscrolling,” but you’ve likely engaged in it.
-You open up a social media site like Facebook, Twitter or Instagram on your phone or tablet, start scrolling through your feed and read about all the bad things happening in the world.
+You open up a social media site like Facebook, Instagram or another platform on your phone or tablet, start scrolling through your feed and read about all the bad things happening in the world.
 You lose 30 minutes, an hour or two hours scrolling through posts, news stories and memes.
 And now you feel even worse about the state of the world.

 Set limits

-A lot is happening in the world right now.
-Staying informed about COVID-19 information is important.
-However, you don’t need to read every story about it.
+A lot is happening in the world right now and particularly in the U.S. However, you don’t need to read every story about it.

 “Spending hours reading bad news isn’t good for your mental health,” says Fraser Director of Mental Health Aric Jensen.
 “It can change your outlook on the world, and you are more likely to experience anxiety, stress and depression.”